nikhilgirrajtcd/journear-neo/data/ReadMe.md

 ### The behaviour of the maps without these files is not known right now.
 It could be an error or just fail silently.
 Will update this later.

 Resulting path -
-> /Download(s)/graphhopper/maps/ireland-and-northern-ireland-latest-gh
+> /Download(s)/graphhopper/maps/europe_ireland-and-northern-ireland-gh

-The `ireland-and-northern-ireland-latest-gh` directory will then contain the following files -
+The `europe_ireland-and-northern-ireland-gh` directory will then contain the following files -

 1. edges
 1. geometry